DapGaetan/pdf_crawler_downloader/README.md

 - Log in to the site using the provided credentials.

-- Load configuration from the `.env` file.

-- Log in to the site using the provided credentials.

 - Navigate to the document page.

 - Download all PDF links to the specified folder.